 Post Doctoral Fellow – Daniela Mattos, PT, MsC, Ph.D.

 Dr. Mattos earned her Bachelor's degree in Physical Therapy (2007) and Masters in Human Movement Science (2010) from the University of Santa Catarina State.
 She obtained her Ph.D. in Biomechanics and Movement Science (2015) at the University of Delaware with concentration in Motor Control.
 During her doctoral studies (Nov/2013 - Jul/2015), worked as a visitor researcher in the Motor Control Lab at Penn State University.
 In August 2015 she started her Postdoctoral position at the Rehabilitation Neuroscience Lab under mentorship of Dr. Scott Frey at Washington University in Saint Louis, and in Sept/2016 she moved with the lab to the University of Missouri to continue her training.
 Dr. Mattos studies theories of motor control and brain plasticity to deepen the understanding of mechanisms underlying upper limb function and rehabilitation.

 Research Coordinator – Kelli Buchanan, BA

-Kelli graduated with a bachelors degree in Psychology from the University of Missouri in 2014.
-Upon graduation, she began working as a research and project coordinator for the Rehabilitation Neuroscience Laboratory.
+Kelli earned her Bachelor's degree in Psychology (2014) from the University of Missouri.
+She currently serves as the research coordinator for the Rehabilitation Neuroscience Lab.